 Validity and Reliability

-The Cronbach alpha rating for the internal reliability is reported at .94 to .98.
+The Cronbach’s alpha rating for internal reliability is reported to range from 94 to 98.
 The test-retest reliability was .78 to .94 according to Watson & Friend.
 The FNE scale showed high validity to its strong correlation rating with several scales such as: Talyor’s Manifest Anxiety Scale, Jackson’s Personality Research Form, anxiety measures, and personality measures.

 Where to Purchase